 While it’s unclear exactly how many children and adults follow a vegan diet in the UK, the general consensus it that this plant based diet is on the rise.
-In fact, the The Vegan Society reports that there are currently 600,000 vegans (1.16% of the population) in Great Britain.
+In fact, the The Vegan Society (opens in new tab) reports there are currently 600,000 vegans (1.16% of the population, 2019) in Great Britain.
 However, the Office for National Statistics have not undertaken new surveys focusing on the vegetarian and vegan population in recent years, so much of the available data refers back to 2012.
 What we do know however, is that according to Google searches, interest in the vegan diet has increased seven fold in the last number of years and now gets almost four times more interest than vegetarian and gluten free searches.

 What is a vegan diet?